git/git.github.io/rev_news/drafts/edition-113.md

   Another article from this series was mentioned in [Git Rev News Edition #112](https://git.github.io/rev_news/2024/06/30/edition-112/).
 + [Benchmarking the Modern Development Experience across Versioning Tools: S3, DVC, Git LFS, and XetHub](https://about.xethub.com/blog/benchmarking-the-modern-development-experience) by Ann Huang on XetHub blog.
-    + [XetHub](https://about.xethub.com/) is development platform for datasets and models, which automatically versions and tracks assets across the Machine Learning stack to guarantee reproducibility.
-Mentioned in passing in [Git Rev News Edition #95](https://git.github.io/rev_news/2023/01/31/edition-95/) news.
+    + [XetHub](https://about.xethub.com/) is a development platform for datasets and models, which automatically versions and tracks assets across the Machine Learning stack to guarantee reproducibility.
+Mentioned in passing in [Git Rev News Edition #95](https://git.github.io/rev_news/2023/01/31/edition-95/).
     + The comparison does not include [DagsHub's Direct Data Access / Data Streaming](https://dagshub.com/docs/feature_guide/dagshub_storage/data_streaming/), which was [announced](https://dagshub.com/blog/launching-data-streaming-and-upload/) in 2022.
       [DagsHub](https://dagshub.com/), a web platform for storing, versioning and managing data (data hub),